When two devices connect, they need to agree on two key things: speed and duplex mode.

 A speed mismatch prevents the link from coming up.

-A duplex mismatch keeps the link up, but introduces errors such as CRC errors, collisions, and late collisions, which lead to poor performance.
+A duplex mismatch keeps the link active, but it causes errors like CRC errors, collisions, and late collisions.
+These issues lead to poor performance.

-Always remember: for stable and reliable communication, both ends of the link must use matching speed and duplex settings.
+Always remember: for clear communication, both ends need matching speed and duplex settings.